 (Even here, information is hard to come by.
 I eventually find the paper – with no biographical info about the singers – on a stand next to the main entrance.
 Ushers do not hand out any type of programmes.
 Nor do they ask if they can help you find your seat.
 I never discovered what they actually do.)

 What I should have been doing, while sitting in my seat, was check for traffic – like when you cross the street.

-This time the attack comes, not from the aisle, but somewhere down the row, practically empty as it’s only halfway through intermission.
+This time the attack comes, not from the aisle, but somewhere down the row, almost empty as it’s only halfway through intermission.